Credit: We Animals Media

 On August 10, 2023, LIC thus contacted a San Francisco caterer to demand that the company “permanently stop selling foie gras.”
 The caterer responded immediately, and agreed to remove this cruel dish from its menu!

-Then, on July 30, 2024, LIC sent a cease-and-desist letter to a DC retailer on behalf of LIC’s client, Animal Outlook.
-The letter demanded that the retailer stop labeling its foie gras as ‘humanely raised.’
-We hope the retailer will do the right thing.
-Stay tuned.
+Then, on July 30, 2024, LIC sent a cease-and-desist letter to DC butcher shop Harvey’s Market on behalf of LIC’s client, Animal Outlook.
+The letter demanded that Harvey’s Market stop labeling its foie gras as “humanely raised.”
+But Harvey’s Market stated that it has no plans to change anything.